|Cover of the ING Discerning Eye Call for Entries Leaflet|

 - links to websites and my blog posts showing images of the art selected and hung in past exhibitions for those unfamiliar with this art competition.

-ING Discerning Eye 2015 - exhibition, prizes and selection
+ING Discerning Eye 2015 - exhibition, prizes and selection - and reasons to enter!

 - The focus is very much on small works - drawings, paintings, fine art prints and sculpture

 - the six individual curated exhibitions tend to be diverse as they represent the individual interests, taste and style of the individual curators

 - It's a very large exhibition with c.600 small artworks spread across all three galleries in the Mall Galleries.

 The 2016 ING Discerning Eye Exhibition will be open to the public at the Mall Galleries on Thursday 17 November and run until Sunday 27 November.
 Admission is free - and it's certainly an exhibition that I recommend people going to see.